thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/nodes/transformation/rename-keys.md

 ---
 layout: docwithnav
 title: rename keys
-description: Renames keys in the incoming message or its metadata based on a configured mapping.
+description: Renames keys in either the message data or metadata based on a configured mapping that specifies which existing keys should be changed to new key names.
 breadcrumbs: "true"
 breadcrumbs-steps: "2"
 hidetoc: "true"